sagemath/sage-archive-2023-02-01/src/bin/sage-README-osx.txt

 Building
 --------

-To build Sage.appr yourself, you just have to run "make" in the SAGE_ROOT/src/mac-app directory.
+To build Sage.app yourself, you just have to run "make" in the SAGE_ROOT/src/mac-app directory.
 This app will only work locally because the contained Sage is not relocatable.
 To build a binary distribution that can be installed to a different directory you must